sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ## Setup Project

-In this part we will setup the project structure for maven and eclipse.
+In this part we will setup the project structure for Maven and Eclipse.

 ![Tryit](../images/tryit.gif)